javalite/javalite-site/content/src/activejdbc/database_migrations.md

 * SQL
 * Groovy

-See the next section  for instructions  on creationg new migration files.
+See the next section  for instructions  on creating new migration files.

 ## Writing a new migration